Undergraduate funding

 Sample student budget – Québec resident

-David’s budget for the first year of his undergraduate program at Université Laval
+David’s budget for a year of his undergraduate program at Université Laval

 David